bradcopenhaver/dotnet-GBKingdom/src/GBKingdom/README.md

 ﻿# Gummi Bear Kingdom Site

 Gummi Bear Kingdom is a fictional entity and is not intended to mimic or represent any real world entity or intellectual property.
 This site is a simple mockup ecommerce site with user-generated product reviews.
+It's basically a functional set of wireframes, because there are no images.
+Admin functions are shaded pink and would only be visible to site admins.

 The styling of the site was inspired by the [Free Style Ecommerce Bootstrap Web Template](https://w3layouts.com/preview/?l=/free-style-a-flat-ecommerce-bootstrap-responsive-web-template/).

 ## Setup and Install